 The world was shocked on the recent passing of Anthony Bourdain due to suicide and people couldn’t believe someone who has “extraordinary ability to connect with people” would take his own like just like that.
 In fact, he was laughing, smiling and full of personality even off camera just days before his suicide according to the people who cooked and served one of his final ‘Parts Unknown‘ meals.
 Overall, you couldn’t see any signs of depression.

 Depression is a silent killer.
 One might seem always so bright and bubbly.
 Or look that they had a great life.
 Little did you know that deep inside they are silently asking for help.

 My Battle with Depression

-I even tried taking my own life a couple of times.
+I even tried taking my own life a few times.
 One of them was by taking medications that I have an allergic reaction to.
 When I started to feel like it’s already difficult to breath I immediately took an anti-allergy to counter it.

 I never mentioned this to anyone, at least the full details of it, until when I had my first visit to a psychiatrist.
 Little by little, we started working on helping me get better.
 Drugs were prescribed as I needed them.
-Mostly mood stabilizers and another to help me sleep since I’ve only been getting 3-4 hours of sleep per day.
+Mostly were mood stabilizers and a sleep aid to help me sleep since I’ve only been getting 3-4 hours per day.